Skip to main content

 Center Overview

-The mission of the Wind Hazard and Infrastructure Performance Center (WHIP-C) is to enhance the resiliency of buildings and infrastructures to resist the extreme winds of hurricanes, tornadoes, and other windstorms.
+The mission of the Wind Hazard and Infrastructure Performance Center (WHIP-C) is to enhance the resilience of buildings and other infrastructure to severe windstorms such as hurricanes and tornadoes.

 Windstorms have a severe effect on society by causing large numbers of fatalities and injuries and devastating damage to residential, commercial, and industrial buildings as well as power, communication, transportation, water, and other lifeline systems.
 Over the last 20 years, windstorms have caused more than $300 billion in insured losses in the United States alone.
 The total losses are estimated to be twice that number.